+Not only are qualia are important for guiding the behaviours of individuals, they are similarly important for other individuals as well.
 Generally speaking, social groups promote survival because individuals work together for a shared goal, where community members are expected to conduct themselves in a manner which considers the needs and desires of others.
 Since this typically involves protecting others from environmental harms, the personal experiences of group members are often useful for determining ways to ensure the safety and security of others.
 By appealing to qualia, many individuals can learn about phenomenal experiences which occur as a result of interacting with some stimulus.
 For example, the entire group does not need to test an unfamiliar berry to know that its ingestion leads to a stomach ache, provided one individual reports their experiences after trying it for themselves.
 Those witnessing the situation are able to learn about the berry's effects and subsequently communicate these outcomes to other individuals at a later point in time, allowing information and meanings to be disseminated to those absent at the time of discovery.
 Consequently, the berry takes on a specific meaning by the group as something to be eaten or avoided due to the experiences of one individual, potentially saving members from experiencing either the berry's ill effects or starvation.
-In this way, qualia contribute to collective knowledge about the world as it affects individuals from an embodied perspective.
+In this way, sharing one's experiences with other group members facilitates the production of knowledge about the world as it affects individuals from an embodied perspective.

 While certain qualia may be communicated through linguistic descriptions, these representations are limited as they attempt to articulate experiences and feelings which arise from the body.
 Given that phenomenal experiences emerge from physiological functioning, accounts or descriptions provided by individuals must appeal to distinct concepts or knowledge to establish an association as a point of reference.
-For others to properly understand what another is referring to, specific words or concepts must be identified which can adequately represent the sensation an individual is attempting to convey.
-Moreover, the recipient of the message must be able to both understand what the words mean, and the way this meaning relate to sensations or experiences arising from the body.
+For others to properly understand what another is referring to, specific words or concepts must be identified which can adequately represent the sensation or experience one is attempting to convey.
+If the recipient of the message is able to understand the message and relate its contents to their own experiences, a similarity between the depiction and its bodily referent has been identified and articulated.
 Consequently, descriptions of our sensations and experiences often appeal to similes and metaphors which create an analogy or comparison individuals can use to deduce the referent.
 For example, the sensation of frisson feels like a wave of shudder or chills and is often accompanied by an emotional component as well, like excitement or surprise ('Frisson').
-In appealing to this example, I am hoping that my audience is able to relate to this specific feeling even if they have never experienced the sensation before.
-If this does not occur, however, my reader will merely have a semantic understanding of 'frisson' rather than the ability to know what frisson feels like.
+While this may accurately depict what frisson feels like, those unable to relate can only imagine how these words operate together conceptually to produce such a sensation.
+Therefore, the ineffability of qualia may be reduced if cleverly represented by propositions or utterances, however, translating propositions into bodily experiences involves considerably more introspection.